hakonschia/reddit-android-client/README.md

     - Optionally: don't show preview when the link is identical to the text
   - [Highlight comments](images/highlight-new-comments.png) added since the last time a post was viewed (can be toggled).

-- **Private browsing** - While logged in, [enable private browsing](images/enable-private-browsing.png) to temporarly act as an anonymous, non-logged in user.
+- **Private browsing** - While logged in, [enable private browsing](images/enable-private-browsing.png) to temporarily act as an anonymous, non-logged in user.
 [Disable at any time](images/disable-private-browsing.png) when attempting to do an action that requires you to log in.

 - **Mod support**
   - Sticky posts and comments